Age and metallicity of low-mass galaxies: from their centres to their stellar halos: Discussion

 \subsection{Metallicity of low-mass galaxies}

 A wide variety of observed metallicity gradients have been reported when considering the low-mass regime of galaxies \citep[e.g.][]{Leaman2013, Taibi2018, Fu2024a, CanoDiaz2025, Sato2025}, even including galaxies with no metallicity gradients at all \citep[e.g.][]{Aparicio2001, Taibi2024}.
 The metallicity gradients for low-mass galaxies obtained in this work fall well within the observed values for isolated dwarfs \citep[e.g.][]{Taibi2020, Taibi2022, Fu2024b}.
 We do not find any significant correlation between the metallicity gradients of the galaxies in our sample and either their total stellar mass or their accreted stellar mass (see Fig. \ref{fig:MetGrad_vs_Mstel}).
 This is in agreement with the findings of \cite{Taibi2022}, where no correlation is found between the metallicity gradient and the stellar mass of the isolated dwarf galaxies of their sample.
 This implies that the link between the evolution of the galaxies and their resulting metallicity gradients may not be so straightforward to measure in the low-mass regime.
 Similarly, when considering only the metallicity gradients of the stellar halos' both total and accreted components, we also find no clear correlation with their respective stellar halo masses.
+However, \cite{Taibi2022} find a mild correlation between these gradients and the luminosities of the galaxies.
+We therefore checked whether this correlation is also present in our simulated galaxies.
+The luminosities of our galaxies range from $5.3 \times 10^6 \, L_\odot$ to $1.9 \times 10^8 \, L_\odot$ (see Table \ref{tab:MetGrad_L}), which are consistent with those observationally measured by \cite{Taibi2022} that range from $\sim 10^5 \, L_\odot$ to $\sim 10^8 \, L_\odot$.
+We found no correlation between the metallicity gradients of the galaxies measured in dex/R$_h$ and their luminosities, but we did find a mild correlation between the metallicity gradients computed in physical units (dex/kpc) for the whole galaxy and the main body of the galaxies, and their luminosities (see Appendix \ref{app}).
+We show this trend in Fig. \ref{fig:MetGrad_kpc_TaibiComp}, as well as the comparison with the observational data taken from \cite{Taibi2022} for isolated (filled squares) and satellite (empty squares) LG dwarf galaxies.
+We note that the metallicity gradients measured in dex/kpc and the luminosity values of our simulated galaxies are in agreement with those observationally measured by \cite{Taibi2022} for isolated dwarf galaxies.

 As previously shown in \hyperref[T25ref]{T25}, our results demonstrate a clear correlation between the mass and the metallicity of the accreted stellar halos in low-mass galaxies, in which more massive accreted stellar halos are also more metal rich (Fig. \ref{fig:HaloFeH}).
 This extends the stellar halo mass–metallicity relation found for MW-mass galaxies \citep{Harmsen2017, Monachesi2019} to the low-mass regime.
 In this work, we analysed the spread in metallicity that accreted stellar halos with a similar mass have, and we found that it can be attributed to the infall time of the most dominant satellite they accreted.
 This is due to the fact that a later infall time at similar satellite mass implies that the satellites had more time to enrich their stellar content before disruption.
 Therefore, the accreted component of the stellar halos with a later infall time of their dominant satellites will be more metal-rich than those with the same amount of accreted stellar mass that accreted theirs earlier.
 This interpretation aligns with observational results that point to late massive accretion events being responsible for the relatively metal-rich halos of MW-mass galaxies like M31 \citep[e.g.,][]{Gilbert2014, DSouza2018}.
 Our results therefore suggest that similar mechanisms operate at lower masses, and highlight that the metallicities of the accreted halos of dwarf galaxies do retain information of the timing of their most significant accretion events (see also Gonzalez-Jara et al., in prep.).